 When I first started using emeals, I would take a trip to the grocery store to buy what was on the shopping list.
 This became pretty time-consuming since it is pretty much a week’s worth of groceries and you get them from various areas of the store.
 And especially since sometimes I didn’t always know what an ingredient was (not a cook before, remember?) and/or didn’t know where to find it in the grocery store.
 This time-consuming shopping trip each week became a bit of a deterrent to using emeals.
 Between time for cooking and time for shopping, it was just taking too long.
 So I started to look into grocery delivery.

 A friend of mine uses a service called FreshDirect, which I looked into but is not available where I live.
 So I checked to see what was, and came across Safeway’s delivery service.
 It’s possible there are better or cheaper grocery delivery services out there, I don’t know.
 But I have had pretty good luck with Safeway so far.
 After I get my new emeals menu each Wednesday, I go through and pick out which 4-5 meals I want to make that week.
 Then I use the shopping list on the app to search for and order all of the ingredients on Safeway’s website.
 Every now and then I find something I can’t get, but usually I am easily able to find all of the ingredients or something similar.
 Then I schedule my delivery for Friday during the day.
 It’s easy to do this because I work from home every Friday, so I know I will be there all day.
-Safeway sometimes emails out coupons for free delivery and/or free products (I’ve gotten bottled water, bananas, and paper towels for free at different times), but even if they don’t, if you schedule a 4-hour window for them to deliver in (like 11a-3p on Friday for me), delivery is only $7.
+Safeway sometimes emails out coupons for free delivery and/or free products which come packed with industrial machines specially made for this, check out rtgpkg.com to find more about this for your products, and still if you schedule a 4-hour window for them to deliver in (like 11a-3p on Friday for me), delivery is only $7.
 Not too shabby, IMO.
 Then, sometime in that window, your groceries are delivered to your door.
 This saves so much time for me since I usually go shopping by myself and have to carry a week’s worth of groceries up the stairs to our second floor apartment.

 I’m a pretty big fan of this setup.
 I get my meal plan on Wednesday, order groceries on Wednesday or Thursday, and they are delivered on Friday.
 After that, I am all set and have all the ingredients I need to make any of the meals!
 Plus, I always know they will all be under 500 calories.
 Eating healthy has never been this easy.